-The theatre arts programs at Seaver College have been ranked by OnStage as #2 in the nation's B.A. in Theatre Programs.
-Our theatre arts majors become prepared for careers in acting, directing, media production, music, and production design by teaching students the professional skills needed for real-world application.
-Our students help shape the cultural environment at Seaver College by participating in University productions in our state-of-the-art facilities.
+Our theatre arts majors become intellectually and artistically prepared for careers in acting, directing, media production, music, and production design by teaching students the professional skills needed for real-world application.
+Our students help enrich the cultural environment at Seaver College by participating in University productions in our state-of-the-art facilities.

 Theatre Arts Degree